HelenHelene/eportfolio/RMPP/RMPP_Unit11_Activity.md

 ## Reflections
 The matrix provides a clear framework for identifying key competencies at Master’s level.
-It highlights my growing ability to construct well-structured arguments, supported by positive feedback from my presentations in the SEPM, SSD, and RMPP modules.
+It highlights my growing ability to construct well-structured arguments, as evidenced by positive feedback from my presentations in the SEPM, SSD, and RMPP modules.

-The SWOT analysis revealed my reliance on bullet points in assignments, showing the need to improve my academic writing.
+The SWOT analysis revealed my reliance on bullet points in assignments, highlighting the need to improve my academic writing.
 Moreover, I set clear objectives in my Action Plan, focusing on qualitative research methods and structured narration.
-As a practical step, I have allocated extra time to refine my paragraphs, aligning with the goals outlined in my Action Plan for improved academic coherence.
+I have also allocated extra time to refine my paragraphs, ensuring alignment with the goals outlined in my Action Plan for enhanced academic coherence.

 <br><br>